 Among Roman Catholics, Lutherans, Zwinglians, the Reformed, and Anabaptists, and so forth, the sacraments became the central focus of the struggle.
 They became the shibboleths of every dogmatic system.
 Practically and concretely they embodied the principles from which people proceeded in the church and in theology, in doctrine and in life.
 The relationship between God and the world, creation and re-creation, the divine and the human nature of Christ, sin and grace, spirit and matter—all found their practical application in the sacrament.

 Martin Luther rejected the change in substance but maintained Christ’s real, physical presence in the elements.
 This is sometimes called consubstantiation, but Lutherans prefer to say that Christ’s body and blood are in sacramental union with the consecrated bread and wine.
 His body is in, with, and under the elements, as fire permeates a heated iron.
 The Formula of Concord, an early Lutheran confession, rejects those “gross Sacramentarians” who hold that “nothing but bread and wine is present.”
 This view is notoriously difficult to understand, but Lutherans emphasize that this is because of the mystery of the sacrament.

 Ulrich Zwingli, the Swiss reformer, opposed Luther’s doctrine of the real presence, insisting that Christ’s human body could not be in the bread if it was at the right hand of the Father.
 A human body is, by definition, limited to one location.
 Luther saw this as a concession to human reason and heralded Christ’s words, “This is my body.”
 Zwingli’s critics nicknamed his view “the real absence.”
-Because of his emphasis on the Supper as a way to remember Christ’s death, his view is sometimes labeled as the memorial view.
+Because of his emphasis on the Supper as a way to remember Christ’s death, Zwingli’s view is sometimes called the memorial view.
 He saw the bread and cup as merely symbolic.
 Those who favor this view (non-Reformed Baptists) tend to refer to baptism and the Supper as “ordinances” because they were ordained and commanded by the Lord, but they avoid or redefine the term “sacraments” (see the 1689 Baptist Confession).